Connect with us

 South Africa firm Stanlib, which recently acquired Greenspan Mall in Nairobi, has yet again signalled its confidence in the local real estate market by unveiling its plans to build a Sh1.2 billion mixed-use development in Athi River, Machakos County.

-The Athi River Mall will be located on the Nairobi-Namanga road, off Mombasa Road, about 30 kilometres from the city centre, and it will consist of a shopping mall, offices and other amenities.
+The mall will be located on the Nairobi-Namanga road, off Mombasa Road, about 30 km from the city centre, and will consist of a shopping mall, offices and other amenities.

 There will be no residential component.